Games Gone By are short retrospective reviews, taking a look back at games you may have missed. Today’s game is True Crime: Streets of LA.

 While dated today, the graphics are still decent and the music on offer still got my head nodding on too many occasions to count.

-As grown-up gamers it can be difficult to justify going back to play a game that wasn’t entirely perfect on release – I get that.
-There are dozens of games released every year that we’ll never have the time to play, let alone setting aside time to play an oldie.
+As adult gamers it can be difficult to justify going back to play a game that wasn’t entirely perfect on release – I get that.
+There are dozens of games released every year that we’ll never have the time to play, let alone to set aside time to play an oldie.
 But, if you do happen to have a spare weekend coming up (by some miracle!), you could do a lot worse than dusting off your old Xbox and picking up True Crime: Streets of LA for a few dollars.